 In comparison, EA's attempts at recreating a sensible football game haven't really blossomed at the same rate as Konami's, even though quite a few of latest FIFA's have proven to be serious, if not equal competitors to the PES franchise.

-Provided that the leak is correct, we will be seeing the game come 30 August 2018, even though we should hear and see much more until then.
+Provided that is correct, we will be seeing the game come 30 August 2018, even though we should hear and see much more until then.
 Thankfully, PES is not the series that has spoilers so all that's left is to wait to have a go at our favourite friend losing experience.

 P.S.
 Also - yeah, we call it football cuz it is called football, deal with it.